trvrb/antigen/README.md

 comparing the infecting virus's phenotype to the phenotypes in the host immune history.

 Antigenic phenotype is currently implemented as a n-d continuous vector.
 Virus mutations move phenotype randomly in this n-d Euclidean space.
-However, other phenotypes may be implemented through the Phenotype interface.
+However, other phenotype models may be implemented through the Phenotype interface.

-Additionally, population structure is implemented as discrete demes.
+Additionally, population structure is implemented in terms of discrete demes.
 Contacts within a deme occur through standard mass action, while contacts between demes occur at some fraction of the rate of within deme contact.

 -------------------------------------------